 In this article, I’m going to list the best PDF editors available for Linux accordingly.

-Just to be clear, I’ve tested this on Pop OS 20.04 but you can easily try them on other Linux distributions as well.
+Just to be clear, I’ve originally tested these tools on Pop OS 20.04, but you can easily try them on other Linux distributions as well.

 1. LibreOffice Draw